Lev Vygotsky: Soviet Union

-After Vygotsky's early death, his books and research were banned until Joseph Stalin's death in 1953, with a first collection of major texts published in 1956.
+Following a decade of increased repression of psychology that did not draw overt inspiration from Marx and Lenin, in 1936 the Communist Party condemned "pedology" (that is, developmental psychology).
+Vygotsky's early death coincided with Joseph Stalin's Great Purge; Kozulin notes that "Vygotsky's theory, which had been severely criticized before, then became a real heresy".
+After Stalin's death in 1953, Kozulin notes that "it became fashionable to be considered his [Vygotsky's] disciple", with a first collection of major texts published in 1956.

 A small group of his collaborators and students were able to continue his lines of thought in research.
 The members of the group laid a foundation for the systematic development of Vygotskian psychology in such diverse fields as the psychology of memory (P. Zinchenko), perception, sensation, and movement (Zaporozhets, Asnin, A. N. Leont'ev), personality (Lidiya Bozhovich, Asnin, A. N. Leont'ev), will and volition (Zaporozhets, A. N. Leont'ev, P. Zinchenko, L. Bozhovich, Asnin), psychology of play (G. D. Lukov, Daniil El'konin) and psychology of learning (P. Zinchenko, L. Bozhovich, D. El'konin), as well as the theory of step-by-step formation of mental actions (Pyotr Gal'perin), general psychological activity theory (A. N. Leont'ev) and psychology of action (Zaporozhets).
 Andrey Puzyrey elaborated the ideas of Vygotsky in respect of psychotherapy and even in the broader context of deliberate psychological intervention (psychotechnique), in general.

 United States

 Only a couple of Vygotsky's texts were published in English before the translation of Thinking and Speech in 1962.
 Since then, the majority of his texts have been translated, and his ideas have become influential in some modern educational approaches.
-The first proponents of Vygotsky in the USA were Michael Cole and James Wertsch.
-Today, an umbrella term for theoretical framework based on Vygotsky's ideas is "Cultural-historical activity theory" (aka CHAT) or "Activity theory."
+The first proponents of Vygotsky in the USA was Michael Cole.

+United Kingdom

+The British philosopher Andy Clark has introduced Vygotsky's concept of scaffolding to the Extended mind thesis according to which cognitive problems are often solved by reliance on external environmental structure.